jkirmayer30/sort-o_NAME/README.md

 Bubble:

-    Best case: Array is already sorted least to greatest Worst case: Array is in backwards order (greatest to least)
+    Best case: Array is already sorted least to greatest: O(n) Worst case: Array is in backwards order (greatest to least) : O(n^2)
     Reasoning:
       We will count the number of swaps by counting the number of times an element swaps with one to its' right.
       For each element in the collection, we can look at the element to its' right.
 If the element is greater,